 A visit to the House of Anvers is a tradition for some Tasmanian tourists who return to the island state each year for their annual holiday.
 We shared Lynn Gorman’s photos and thoughts about the boutique chocolate factory in Latrobe, and she’s no doubt inspired many others to adopt her recommendations.
-As if you need any more encouragement, today we’re sharing a collection of mouth-watering photos from Dan Fellow.
+As if you need any more encouragement, today we’re sharing mouth-watering photos from Dan Fellow.

-The House of Anvers: Fine Chocolates of Tasmania
+House of Anvers: Fine Chocolates of Tasmania

 photos by Dan Fellow